I think there is almost two dozen copies of my final draft floating around out there in paper form and word files.

 Since I had time to kill, I put the severed claw back in the saddlebags and crossed the street to the Bucket O’ Blood.
 The name was misleading.
 It wasn’t that violent of a place, but the owner was something of a joker who figured the name would spur interest.

 Personally, I thought people tended to stay away from establishments where they might get shot.
-But I could use a drink, time of the day be damned.
-Hopefully, it would take away some of the dull aches throbbing through my body.
+But after last night, I could use a drink regardless of the time of day.
+Hopefully, it’d take away some of the dull aches throbbing through my body.

 I pushed through the batwing doors and paused, blinking rapidly to allow my eyes to adjust to the dim interior.
 I hated this moment.
 It always seemed like a good time for a man with a grudge to plug you with a bullet.